 Once you’ve practiced enough, consider structured learning for deeper skills:

-Certifications and structured courses can bridge the gap to the job market even faster.
+Certifications and structured courses can bridge your gap to the job market even faster.

 You don’t need expensive software to become a skilled physical design engineer.
 Open-source tools, thoughtful projects, and consistent practice are more than enough to master the core concepts and impress recruiters.